Center for Student Success

 Tutoring is provided without additional cost for students needing assistance on a week-to-week basis or for a one-time session.

-Students admitted conditionally are advised by the Center for Student Success.
 Credit-by-exam opportunities are offered through CLEP, DSST, and end-of-course exams.
 See the advanced credit section of the catalog for more information.

 Mentors are available year-round to encourage students.
 Mentors are experienced in the stresses of college life and understand the difficulties associated with the transition to college life.
 Mentoring is available anytime without an appointment in the C.L.
 Kay Christian Development Center.